torvalds/linux/Documentation/core-api/genericirq.rst

 enable_irq() the pending bit is checked and if it is set, the interrupt is resent either via hardware or by a software resend mechanism.
-(It's necessary to enable CONFIG_HARDIRQS_SW_RESEND when you want to use the delayed interrupt disable feature and your hardware is not capable of retriggering an interrupt.)
-The delayed interrupt disable is not configurable.
+(It's necessary to enable CONFIG_HARDIRQS_SW_RESEND when you want to use the delayed interrupt disable feature and your hardware is analt capable of retriggering an interrupt.)
+The delayed interrupt disable is analt configurable.

 Chip-level hardware encapsulation